 Mercury was used in the production of felt, which at that time, was used to make hats.

 I had a client that had been suffering with thyroid disease for over 25 years.

 She came to see me for a consultation and began rattling off her symptoms; couldn’t think straight, was always feeling lost or in a fog, paranoia, insomnia, tremors, and she said she felt like she was “losing her mind.”

 When she opened her mouth to speak – I could clearly see that almost ALL of her teeth were filled with mercury.
 I couldn’t believe it!
-She must’ve had 20 mercury fillings in her mouth.
+She must’ve had 20 fillings in her mouth.

 With all of that mercury it may not matter how healthy her diet and lifestyle was, her thyroid and parotid gland could continue getting damaged with each bite of food.

 It’s going to quite a long time to heal her condition.
 Maybe 4-7 years or longer.
 Depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.
 Which is a good possibility.

 If you have a LOT of mercury amalgams and you are suffering from Thyroid disease, I would suggest getting them SAFELY removed.

-Because if you get that mercury removed by someone that is not qualified you could be exposed to toxic levels of mercury when they extract it.
+Because if you get them removed by someone that is not qualified you could be exposed to toxic levels when they extract it.

-And, keep in mind that even if it is done safely, you could still be exposed to some mercury.
+And, keep in mind that even if it is done safely, you could still be exposed.
 So do not get ANY mercury removed if you are pregnant or nursing.
 That could be disastrous for the health of the baby and lead to birth defects.

 I had about ten mercury fillings in my mouth by the time I was 20 years old.
 I still have four left.

-My thyroid is normal today – even with the four remaining mercury fillings.
-But, I believe the excess amount of mercury that I originally had in my mouth was one of the contributing factors to my thyroid disease.
+My thyroid is normal today – even with the four remaining fillings.
+But, I believe the excess amount that I originally had in my mouth was one of the contributing factors to my thyroid disease.

 I will eventually get the remaining mercury removed.
 Recovery and healing is a process that happens one step at a time.